Andrej-Antipov/Asrock-Z690-PG-Reptide-hackintosh/README.md

 ### Mac OS Monterey and Ventura EFI OpenCore loader 1.0.0 and Clover 5156
 ### Mac OS Sonoma with EFI OpenCore loader 1.0.0 and legacy Broadcom WiFi

-FileVault2 and Intel LAN not working in Sonoma with the OCLP patch!
+FileVault2 and some Intel LAN not working in Sonoma with the OCLP patch!

 * Only OpenCore loader configuration supports Sonoma wifi legacy patch with OCLP.
 * All mac os futures are working including DRM playback and sleep/wake S3